The Maryland Lottery encourages responsible play

 To view a sample application click here, but the application must be filled out and submitted in person at the Maryland Lottery and Gaming Control Agency headquarters in Baltimore or at any Maryland casino.

-To arrange an appointment to submit an application at the MLGCA headquarters, please call the Responsible Gambling Program Coordinator at 410-230-8798.
-Applications may be submitted at a Maryland casino anytime during casino operation hours.
+To arrange an appointment to submit an application at the MLGCA headquarters, please contact the Responsible Gambling Program Coordinator at 410-230-8798 or responsible.gaming@maryland.

 The Maryland Lottery was a founding organization of the Maryland Alliance for Responsible Gambling, a statewide partnership that is focused on coordinating and maximizing resources to address problem gambling in Maryland.